kshitijzutshi/VACS/Data_Visualization/README.md

-Legends, Labels, Annotations, and Typeface
+Legends, labels, annotations, and typeface
 * How to design and choose legends, labels, annotations and type